(A chapter of Akayama DanJay.)

 “The first man, Nemo,” said Virgil Skyy, pointing with his cane.
 “The tapestry shows his journey from divine birth to ascendance beyond the rank of Blue.”
 He thumped his cane on the floor.
 “Students usually undertake this ritual after months or years of training with Virgil Green, then swimming to the main island and climbing it nude like the birds do.
 It’s their last step to becoming a proper monk.
 When a monk wants to be promoted to Virgil, they begin as Virgil Green, training students to make that same swim.
 You met Virgil Green, didn’t you?”

 “I saw him on my tour.”
 Jay swallowed.
 “I understand he chased snakes from Sheridan.”

 Virgil Skyy shrugged.
 “Close enough.
-The way I heard it, Nemo ate the snakes.
+The way I heard it, Nemo ate the snakes in defiance of the original sun.
 When he climbed above the clouds, the new Virgil Blue established Virgil Green as a subsidiary representation of Nemo’s being.
-Nemo was so much larger-than-life that to keep his flame alive, he had to be divided and diluted.”
+Nemo was so much larger-than-life that to keep his flame alive he had to be divided and diluted.”

 “Our worms cycle in the sand until they find the Mountain,” said Jango.